Login

 Instead of solving the underlying problems, many testing platforms have added AI features that fail to address the root issues.
 That AI, however, is shallow: "Rewrite this headline," "Enhance your CTA tone," "Generate an image."
 It's cosmetic, designed to look helpful while avoiding the hard problems of experimentation.

-Prompt-based experimentation isn’t cosmetic.
-Instead of fighting with a visual editor or calling up for dev resources, teams can build better web products using prompt-based experimentation.
+Vibe experimentation isn’t cosmetic.
+Instead of fighting with a visual editor or calling up for dev resources, teams can build better web products using tools like Prompt-Based Experimentation.

 Users describe the change by chatting with generative AI (genAI).
 Once done, they specify the targeting conditions, the goals/metrics/KPIs, and the test allocation.
 The system builds the experiment, from creation to targeting to analysis.